- Our Synagogue

 The Board of Directors is responsible for the management and administration of the affairs of the congregation.
 The Board is comprised of volunteer members of the congregation who are willing to give their time in order to assure that the temple fulfills its mission of providing its congregants with a superior religious, educational, and cultural experience in a warm & welcoming environment.
 The Board of Directors is elected by the congregation at its annual congregational meeting.
 Working through a variety of committees, the Board plans and organizes various programs and manages the assets and property of the temple.
 We're fortunate to have superb lay leadership who are committed to the temple.

 Eric Faerber is the current President of Temple Beth Sholom.
 Originally from South Africa, he and his wife lived in Boston and Philadelphia for over 40 years during their professional careers.
-Since joining the congregation three years ago, he has served on the Board of Directors for the past two years.
-He is the chair of the Programming and Education Committee and the TBS historian.
-He also serves on the Board of Directors of the Temple Beth Sholom Men's Club.
+He was Chief of Radiology at St Christopher’s Hospital in Philadelphia for 23 years.
+He has previously served as President of the Pennsylvania Radiologic Society and the Philadelphia Roentgen Ray Society and is current president of the Caffey Society, a national pediatric radiology society.
+Since joining the congregation five years ago, he has served on the Board of Directors for the past four years and has been active on member on many committees of TBS.
+He has also served on the Board of Directors of the Temple Beth Sholom Men's Club.
+He enjoys being the TBS Historian and compiled the history of TBS for its 94th anniversary.

 Lauren was the past president of the Service Guild of Washington, DC.
 She also served as PTA President for Matsunaga Elementary School and Kingsview Middle School and was a County Cluster Representative for the Montgomery County School Board for 5 years.
 Lauren was very active at her synagogue in Potomac, MD, Har Shalom, leading many fundraising events for the nursery and Hebrew school.
 She is currently a member of their Sisterhood and TBS’ Sisterhood.